Martiusweb/asynctest/README.rst

   - TestCase.setUp() and TestCase.tearDown() can be coroutine functions,

-  - a test fails if the loop did not run during the test,
+  - control post-test checks with `@fail_on`, for instance, the test fail if the loop didn't run, some optional checks can be activated,

   - ClockedTestCase allows to control the loop clock and run timed events without waiting the wall clock.